-Fabricators or platers cut and shape heavy sheet metal.
+Fabricators or platers cut, shape and join heavy sheet metal.
 This is then used in the building of large structures such as tanks, oil rigs, power stations and the hulls of ships.
 (Those who work with thin sheet metal are called Sheet Metal Workers).

 You could be: